Theory903/Project-Suuupra/services/upi-psp/README.md

-# UPI PSP (Payment Service Provider) Mobile App
+# Beyond‑UPI PSP (Mobile App)

-## 🏦 Overview
+## Overview

-The **UPI PSP Mobile App** is a cross-platform Flutter application that provides a complete UPI payment experience.
-It serves as the user-facing interface for the UPI ecosystem, enabling users to send money, receive payments, manage bank accounts, and perform various financial transactions securely.
+The PSP app is the user‑facing experience for Beyond‑UPI.
+It enables secure peer and merchant payments, alias privacy UX, delegated pay controls, MINI (minor) policies, group commits/splits, offline vouchers, device linking/session handoff, and a unified ledger view.
+It integrates with the Payments API and Core gRPC, applying strong device binding and passkey‑first authentication.

 ## 🎯 Features